sengsgx/sengsgx/seng_server/README.md

 [OpenSSL](https://www.openssl.org/) and a patched version of [sgx-ra-tls](https://github.com/cloud-security-research/sgx-ra-tls).

+Note: We also provide a multi-threaded rewrite in Go, the [SENG Go-Server](https://github.com/sengsgx/seng-gosrv).

 ## <a name="build" /> Building the SENG Server
 0. follow the [build preparation steps](../README.md#buildprep)